Naukšēni Manor

-Naukšēni Manor (Naukšēnu muižas pils, Herrenhaus Naukschen) is a two-story manor house located in the Naukšēni Municipality, Naukšēni Parish, in the historical region of Vidzeme, northern Latvia.
+Naukšēni Manor (Naukšēnu muižas pils, Herrenhaus Naukschen) is a two-story manor house located in the Naukšēni Parish of Valmiera Municipality, in the historical region of Vidzeme, northern Latvia.

 History

 Built in 1820, it was renovated in 1843 by Friedrich Gottlieb Gläser in Empire style according to the drafts made by its landlord Heinrich Wilhelm von Groth.
 Additional modifications were made at the end of the 19th century and again in 1938.
-Between 1920 and 1957 the building functioned as a children's home.
+Between 1920 and 1957, the building functioned as a children's home.
 It now houses the Naukšēni local history museum.